SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/vla/systems.md

 - Cognitive planning from language to ROS actions
 - End-to-end learning for VLA systems

-For detailed specification, see the [full specification](../specs/6-vla-integration/spec.md).
+For detailed implementation, see the relevant modules in this documentation.